NarayanTheRocker/AI-Interactive-Learning-Assistant/README.md

 Save the .gguf file inside this folder.

-🛠️ 5.
+#🛠️ 5.
 Configure Model Paths in app.py
 You need to tell the application where you saved these models.
 Open the app.py file in your text editor and locate the following lines near the top:

-python
-Copy
-Edit
 # !!!
 IMPORTANT: Make sure this path to your GGUF model file is correct !!!
 LLAMA_MODEL_PATH = r"C:\Users\91910\TinyLlama-1.1B-Chat-v0.4-GGUF\TinyLlama-1.1B-Chat-v0.4-Q4_K_M.gguf"